moble/PostNewtonian.jl/docs/src/interface/python.md

 ## Testing the installation

+!!! danger "Import this package first"

+    When using this package from Python with any other non-standard libraries — like `scri` or `lal` — you should always import `sxs.julia` or one of its components *first* in your Python session.
+    This is because those packages may use the same compiled libraries as this package, in the form of shared objects, like `libfftw3`.
+But because Python packaging is so desperately bad, the libraries that come with Python packages are often quite old and will interfere with the operation of this package.
+Loading this package first ensures that newer versions of the libraries are loaded, which will typically be backwards compatible.

 Start up a python session and run something like this:
 ```python
 # Any python imports you need go here